Phey Yew Kok: Misuse of union funds

 In a Parliament session on 12 March 1984, it was revealed that the total money lost by the unions and union-related enterprises between 1975 and 1979 was $704,173.93.
-Of which, $557,864.76 had been recovered.
+Of the lost money, $557,864.76 had been recovered.

 While on the run in Thailand, Phey worked odd jobs to support himself and had no permanent address as he had no form of identification with him.
 On his return, Phey was completely blind in his right eye and suffered from severe hearing impairment.

 On 22 June 2015, Phey turned himself in at the Singapore Embassy in Bangkok.
 He pleaded guilty to 12 of 34 charges, and was sentenced to jail for a period of 60 months.
 The sentence was backdated to when he was first remanded on 23 June 2015.
 On 24 October 2019, he was placed under the Singapore Prison Service's Home Detention Scheme (HDS) after he was deemed suitable for it.
-HDS is a community-based scheme which allows suitable prisoners to serve the tail-end of their sentences in the community, under supervision.
-He completed the jail sentence on 23 October 2020, with a year of the sentence served under home detention.
+The HDS allowed prisoners to serve the remainder of their sentences in the community, under supervision.
+He completed the jail sentence on 23 October 2020, including one year under home detention.

-Fallout

 In addition to the general secretary positions at SILO and PIEU, Phey was also removed from his directorship at the Singapore Labour Foundation and ceased to be a member of Skills Development Fund's advisory council.
-He was dismissed from his president post in the Singapore Amateur Boxing Association and Singapore Bus Service.

-An annual popular invitational basketball tournament, in Phey's namesake, which was first held in 1976 by SATU, SILO and PIEU, was cancelled in 1980.

-Phey had applied for a leave of absence from the Parliament of Singapore and it was granted on 4 January 1980.
-The leave revoked on 26 February 1980 as the purpose of the leave, for Phey to deal with his court cases, was no longer valid with him fleeing the country.
-His seat for Boon Teck constituency was vacated on 31 March 1980, deadline set by the Speaker of the Parliament, after he failed to turn up for Parliament.
-Despite calls for a by-election, the seat remain vacant until the 1980 Singaporean general election which was held at the end of the year.

 Officials associated with Phey in the various trade unions were implicated in this case, with ten faced charges of ranging from criminal breach of trust to abetting after CPIB had conducted further investigations.

 By 1982, both SILO and PIEU were broken up and restructured by a task force from NTUC into nine industrial unions.
 In 1984, SATU was also dissolved into three house unions.

+Phey was dismissed from his president post in the Singapore Amateur Boxing Association and Singapore Bus Service.
+An annual popular invitational basketball tournament, in Phey's namesake, which was first held in 1976 by SATU, SILO and PIEU, was cancelled in 1980.

+Political career

+Phey entered politics in the 1972 general election under the PAP banner for Boon Teck constituency, and won 66.8% of the vote.
+He attributed his win by saying that many in the constituency were members of SILO and PIEU.
+Phey was reelected in the same constituency in the 1976 general election, winning 71.9% of the vote.

+Phey had applied for a leave of absence from the Parliament of Singapore and it was granted on 4 January 1980.
+The leave was revoked on 26 February 1980 as its purpose, for Phey to deal with his court cases, was no longer valid with his escape from Singapore.
+His seat for Boon Teck constituency was vacated on the deadline of 31 March 1980 set by the Speaker, after he failed to turn up for Parliament.
+Despite calls for a by-election, the seat remained vacant until the general election at the end of the year.

 Personal life

-Phey is married with three children, with at least two of whom are sons, Phey Teck Moh and David Phey Teck Ann.
+Phey is married with three children, at least two of whom are sons.